dirkcuys/s3-backup-rotate/README.md

 Active Memory
 =============

 Backup your files to Amazon Web Services in a way that slowly forgets!
+I've learned that this way is refered to as the ['Grandfather, father, son'](http://en.wikipedia.org/wiki/Backup_rotation_scheme#Grandfather-father-son) strategy.

 This script copies a file to Amazon S3 and rotates it.